tzarc/keyboards/Rev1/Djinn-BOM.md

 # Djinn BOM

+## Build Notes

+During the build, the connectors for the USB-C, the TRS jack, and the LCD 1x09 connector **need to be mounted on the side opposite to the rest of the surface-mount components**.
+For ease of the build, it's best to populate and solder these onto the board last.
+The 1x09 LCD connector can also be soldered with the LCD screwed into the board with standoffs, in order to ensure proper alignment.

+Most "jellybean" components can be swapped out for whichever you've got available -- 100nF capacitors are so ubiquitous that there's no need to buy this specific part.
+Any other 0805 100nF capacitor will likely suffice.

+The "IC (Current Limiter)" chip has two alternatives that perform the same function, with the same pinout, and are drop-in replacements of each other.
+Depending on stock levels at LCSC, one might not be available (as was the case when the Djinn was designed), so either can be used.
+Please only purchase one type -- you don't need both.
+These chips do have poor performance at low currents, i.e. the standard <500mA USB current range.
+As a result, if you push the LEDs too hard (full white, for instance) they'll flicker and sometimes "brown out" -- this is 100% intentional and is not a sign that something is wrong with your build -- this is a safety mechanism to prevent pulling too much current from the USB port.
+Sane limits have already been set in firmware to prevent over-current scenarios.
+In future, once the firmware matures, the limit will be dynamically controlled based on the USB-C power delivery state -- this is not yet implemented, but the hardware has been designed to do so.

+The "Connector (ST-Link)" **is optional** and is not required -- this is a debugging port for an ST-Link.
+If you choose to do so, it can be mounted with the pins straddling the edge of the PCB.

+There are a few sets of solder bridges that need to be filled in to get certain aspects working:

+* USB-C CC Line solder bridges (solder none or one pair only):
+    * (Optional) 5.1k -- 2 separate solder bridges that connect 5.1k resistors to the USB-C CC lines in order to "ask" for 3.0A from the upstream port.
+This is not guaranteed to automatically allow 3.0A of current, and the firmware will eventually deal with this correctly.
+    * (Optional) USBPD -- 2 separate solder bridges that connect the MCU to the USB-C CC lines in order to enable USBPD functionality.
+This is not yet built into the firmware and for all intents and purposes should not be assumed to work.
+Leave these unsoldered unless you know exactly what you're doing.
+    * If neither of the above pairs of solder bridges have been soldered, the Djinn will work in standard USB2.0 mode without attempting to run at a higher current than 500mA.
+* LCD_Left / LCD_Right -- 9 separate solder bridges that connect the LCD connector to the normal lines required to actually drive the LCD.
+You'll note that these are populated in the same location on both sides of the board -- only the side being built should have the solder bridges filled in.
+Left-hand should have LCD_Left soldered, right-hand should have LCD_Right soldered.

 ## Components listing

 | Type                            | Count (Total) | Count (Per PCB) | Value       | Footprint | Part Number          | Link                                                                                                                                                                                    |